The Public Library of Brookline strives to preserve and provide access to materials that illustrate the rich history of our town.

 Included in the collection are:

-- Maps and atlases which depict Brookline from the 17th century to present day.
+- Maps and atlases depicting Brookline from the 17th century to the present

-- Brookline authors.
-A variety of books written by authors living in Brookline at the time of publication.
-Many were donated and signed by the author.
+- Brookline author collection.
+This collection includes books written by authors living in Brookline at the time of publication.
+Many were donated and signed by the authors